Helen Rose Hull: Early life

-Hull was born in Albion, Michigan, as the eldest child of her family on March 28, 1888 to Warren C. and Minnie Louise McGill Hull.
+Hull was born in Albion, Michigan, as the eldest child of her family on March 28, 1888, to Warren C. and Minnie Louise McGill Hull.
 Her father was a teacher, school superintendent of the Albion Public Schools (1888 to 1901), and real estate agent; her mother a school teacher before marriage.
 Hull's grandfather Levi T. Hull encouraged her as a child by publishing her stories in his Michigan newspaper, the Constantine Mercury.
 At a young age, Helen and her brother became financially responsible for their family, as their father remained unemployed after World War I. Helen attended Lansing High School and Michigan State University.
 After graduating, she became an elementary school teacher.

 Career

 In 1914, she began her career as a writer, which lasted for over fifty years.
 Her first published piece was a one-act play in the suffrage magazine, The Woman's Journal.
-Throughout her career, Hull managed to publish seventeen novels and sixty-five short stories.
+She also contributed several stories to the leftist magazine The Masses around that time.
+Throughout her career, Hull published seventeen novels and sixty-five short stories.
 Her short stories appeared in more than fourteen different American magazines, including Colliers, Century, Saturday Evening Post, Harper's, Cosmopolitan, and Ladies Home Journal.
 The topic of her writing included familial relationships, gender differences, and social issues, including race and women's economic status.
 Despite being involved in radical politics early in life, Hull mainly addressed issues through the stories of her characters.
 It is speculated that her decreased involvement in the political scene was due to her publisher's concern that Hull's lesbianism would be "detrimental to her career."

+One of Hull's students at Wellesley was Soong Mei-ling, who went on to become Madame Chiang Kai-shek.
+Hull later wrote a biography of the woman.

 Hull died in 1971 at the age of 83.